Shane Jones: Tobacco

-Jones has also attracted scrutiny due to his links to the tobacco industry and New Zealand First successfully pressing for the repeal of smoke free legislation as part of its coalition agreement with the National Party.
-According to Radio New Zealand, Philip Morris International's external relations director and former NZ First staffer Api Dawson attended Jones' swearing-in ceremony at Parliament in late 2023.
+Jones has attracted scrutiny due to his links to the tobacco industry and New Zealand First successfully pressing for the repeal of smoke free legislation as part of its coalition agreement with the National Party.
+According to Radio New Zealand, Philip Morris International's external relations director and former NZ First staffer Api Dawson attended Jones's swearing-in ceremony at Parliament in late 2023.
 Jones also confirmed that Dawson was involved in "soundings" about the party's tobacco policy.
-In March 2024, when Jones was asked if he was complying with the WHO Framework Convention on Tobacco Control, which "obliges its parties to protect policy from tobacco industry influence and be completely transparent in its dealings with the industry", he stated that he didn't know about it and was not interested in it.
+In March 2024, when Jones was asked if he was complying with the WHO Framework Convention on Tobacco Control, which "obliges its parties to protect policy from tobacco industry influence and be completely transparent in its dealings with the industry", he stated that he did not know about it and was not interested in it.

 Personal life

 Jones has seven children with his first wife Ngāreta, from whom he separated in 2011; she died from cancer in 2015.
 Jones began a relationship with former beauty queen Dorothy (Dot) Pumipi in 2011 while she was his campaign manager; they married in 2018.

 On 5 April 2025, Jones and Dot were confronted by a man at Auckland Airport, who shouted "profane abuse" about Jones and New Zealand First leader Winston Peters.
 When Dot attempted to intervene between the two men, her hand hit his nose, and the man allegedly grabbed her shoulder, causing her to lose her balance and fall.
-The couple subsequently filed a Police report against the man.
+The couple subsequently filed a police report against the man.

+Jones has been photographed wearing a "Make New Zealand Great Again" hat.